makovalab-psu/nonBKinetics/README.md

 4.	**Keep only motifs and remove the flanking regions around motifs inside their 100bp windows.**
 	This step is optional, depending on whether you plan to analyze only features or full 100bp windows.
-	`generateFeatures.py mf_file` will generate a new file that will only include features (Note that when original motifs are bigger than 100bp, only 100bp centered arount the motifs will be kept; note that this is only relevant for DirectRepeats that can be very long.)
+	`generateFeatures.py mf_file` will generate a new file that will only include features (Note that when original motifs are bigger than 100bp, only 100bp centered around the motifs will be kept; note that this is only relevant for DirectRepeats that can be very long.)

 5.  **Generates 10 random controls for each motif.**